 - An aging laptop battery.
 An old battery will lose its efficiency.
 It will also generate its own heat.

-Running too many programs on your laptop.
-They may exceed the laptops capabilities.
+Running too many programs on your laptop may also exceed the laptops capabilities.
 For instance, you may be working in Excel, Word, plus several tabs in several browsers at the same time.
 The more software you have open, the harder the CPU and the fan will work.
-Check out my reviews for laptops for aerospace engineering students.

 Watch out for the following signs of overheating: